remixtures/nordlys/Deploying_Your_First_Application_Image_To_Kubernetes/README.md

 kubectl apply -f deployment.yaml
 ```

-You can learn more about Deployments in Kubernetes on the project's [documentation site](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ## Step 8 - Expose the Application to the World

 To expose your application to the world and allow external users to access it from outside the cluster, you can use a Kubernetes Service of [type LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) or [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).
 For instance, to define a service of type LoadBalancer for `exampleapp`, create a manifest file named `service.yaml` with the following content: